 Diversity of Housing

 A diversity of housing types, styles, and sizes meeting the needs of residents of all ages, financial situations, and life-styles may require flexibility in land use regulations.
 Housing types may include single-family homes, duplexes, multi-unit buildings, accessory apartments, accessory or guest houses, and planned unit developments with higher-density housing.
 Smaller homes, such as bungalows and cottages, built at higher densities can provide moderate-priced housing.
 Open space and resource protection incorporated into the site plan designs for multi-unit developments will balance the need for higher-density housing with maintaining rural character.
+As long as Act 250 and other protections are not negated by such mechanisms as “Designated Village Center” benefits.

 Energy-Efficient Housing